hbk91/2021StudyNotes/Coursera/NumericalMethods_HKUST.md

 5. A = LU; LU decomposition of a matrix is obtained as: [L, U] = lu(A)
 6. Ax = L(Ux) = b; x is solved as : x = U\(L\b)
 7. Eigenvalues: lambda = eig(A)
 8. Eigenvalues & Eigenvectors: [V, D] = eig(A).
-V is matrix of Eigenvectors and D the matrix of Eigenvalues.
-The eigenvalues are on the leading diagnol of D. The first eigenvalue corresponds to the first column eigenvector in V and so on and so forth.
+V is matrix of Eigenvectors and D is the matrix of Eigenvalues.
+The eigenvalues are on the leading diagonal of D. The first eigenvalue corresponds to the first column eigenvector in V and so on and so forth.

 ### B. Week 1: